-2. We agreed the total fair market value of University endowments to supporting documentation, the University's general ledger.
+3. We agreed the fair market value of University endowments to supporting documentation and the University's general ledger.

-3. We obtained a schedule of athletics related capital expenditures made by athletics, the University, and affiliated organizations during the reporting period.
-We obtained and compared the general ledger detail to the total expenses reported.
+4. We obtained a schedule of athletic related capital expenditures made by athletics, the university, and affiliated organizations during the reporting period and compared the general ledger detail to the expenditures reported.
 We selected a sample of two transactions to validate the existence of the transactions and the accuracy of their recording.
 We recalculated the totals.